Amid68/Fake-News-Detection/finetuning/TinyBERT_ISOT/TinyBERT_ISOT.md

 import pandas as pd
 import torch
-from torch.utils.data import Dataset, DataLoader from transformers import DistilBertTokenizer, DistilBertForSequenceClassification from transformers import Trainer, TrainingArguments from transformers import EarlyStoppingCallback from datasets import Dataset as HFDataset
+from torch.utils.data import Dataset, DataLoader from transformers import BertTokenizer, BertForSequenceClassification from transformers import Trainer, TrainingArguments from transformers import EarlyStoppingCallback from datasets import Dataset as HFDataset